wxifaras/ai-search-multimodal-pipeline/README.md

 # AI Search Multimodal Pipeline

-An Azure-based serverless solution that processes documents with multimodal content (text and images) using Azure AI Search, Azure Document Intelligence, and Azure OpenAI.
-This pipeline automatically extracts text and images from documents, generates semantic descriptions of images, and creates searchable embeddings for both text and visual content.
+This is a serverless Azure-based solution for processing complex, multimodal documents (text + images) by combining:
+Azure AI Search for document ingestion, indexing and vector search, Azure Document Intelligence for layout and image/text extraction, and Azure AI Foundry leveraging OpenAI model deployments for both chat completion (to verbalize image/diagram content) and text embedding (to generate searchable vector representations).The pipeline automatically extracts text and images from documents, generates semantic descriptions of visual content, and produces embeddings for both the free-form text and the verbalized image content — enabling advanced retrieval-augmented generation (RAG) scenarios.

 > **Based on**: This solution is based on the Microsoft Learn tutorial [Multimodal search using Document Layout and image verbalization](https://learn.microsoft.com/en-us/azure/search/tutorial-document-layout-image-verbalization), reimplemented using the **.NET SDKs** instead of REST APIs for a more production-ready, type-safe approach with automated pipeline orchestration via Azure Functions.